Frequently Asked Questions

 Why do ASHPs save more energy than traditional heating and cooling systems?

 When properly installed, an ASHP can deliver one and a half to three times more heat energy to a home than electric energy it consumes, so for every unit of energy you put in, you get two to three units in return.
-As a result, these systems can provide heat for Minnesota’s shoulder seasons (fall and spring) at a higher efficiency and lower cost than electric resistance heating, oil, and propane heating, and in some cases, for a lower cost than gas heating as well.
+As a result, traditional systems can provide heat for Minnesota’s shoulder seasons (fall and spring) while Cold Climate Air Source Heat Pumps can efficiently heat to -13°F. These units have higher efficiency and lower cost than electric resistance heating, oil, and propane heating, and in some cases, for a lower cost than gas heating as well.

 Who can install the heat pump?